jasleon/Visual-Odometry/README.md

 ## Feature Extraction

 The purpose of this section is to implement a function to extract features from an image.
 A **feature** is a point of interest in an image defined by its image pixel coordinates.
 A **descriptor** is an n-dimensional vector that summarizes the image information around the detected feature.
-The following image illustrates the feature properties.
+The following figure illustrates these properties.

 <p align="center">
 <img src="output/feature-slide.png" />